FOLLOW US ON SOCIAL FOR UPDATES REGARDING OUR OFFERINGS, APIARY, AND DAY-TO-DAY LIFE: @abideculturecoffee

 What is cupping?

-Cupping is the act of smelling and tasting coffee to evalute aromas and flavors which are then noted and recorded for later uses to describe the roast profile.
+Cupping is the act of smelling and tasting coffee to evaluate aromas and flavors which are then noted and recorded for later uses to describe the roast profile.

 What is triangle testing?